Figure Logo

 1. Learn about HELOCs

 A HELOC doesn't typically provide cash up front.
-Figure’s Home Equity Line does provide the entire loan amount as a lump sum with a fixed rate1navigates to numbered disclosure.
+Figure’s Home Equity Line does provide the entire loan amount as a lump sum with a fixed rate1navigates to numbered disclaimer.

 A bank HELOC's term is divided into two periods: the draw and repayment periods.
 The draw period is the time during which the borrower can access the line of credit to make purchases, which typically lasts five to ten years.
 You'll only be charged for the interest on the funds that you actually borrow during the draw period.